jillesvangurp/jsonj/README.md

 );
 ```

-This uses Map.Entry and the field builder method that returns a Entry<String,JsonElement>.
+This uses `Map.Entry` and the field factory method returns a `Entry<String,JsonElement>` instance that you can simply add to the `JsonObject`.

 ### Jquery style shortened factory methods